-When we know we are a peculiar people, we cannot but be zealous of good works.
-If I be a Father, where is mine honour? special relations are special enforcements to duty.
+When we know we are a peculiar people, we cannot but be 'zealous of good works,' Tit. ii.
+14. 'If I be a Father, where is mine honour?'
+Mal.

+i.
+6. Special relations are special enforcements to duty.

-4. The Spirit of God, which knows the deep things of God, and the depths of our hearts, doth reveal this mutual interest betwixt God and those that are his, it being a principal work of the spirit to seal this unto the soul, by discovering such a clear and particular light in the use of means, as swayeth the soul to yield up itself wholly to God.
-When we truly trust, we may say with St. Paul, I know whom I have trusted; he knew both that he trusted, and whom he trusted.
-The Spirit of God that reveals God to be ours, and stirs up faith in him, both reveals this trust to our souls, and the interest we have in God thereby.
-The Lord is my portion, saith my soul: but God said so to it first.
-If instinct of nature teaches dams to know their young ones, and their young ones them, in the midst of those that are alike; shall not the Spirit of God much more teach the soul to know its own father? as none knows what is in man, but the spirit of man, so none knows what love God bears to those that are his, but the Spirit of God in his: all the light in the world cannot discover the sun unto us, only it discovers itself by its own beams.
-So all the angels and saints in heaven cannot discover to our souls the love that is in the breast of God towards us, but only the Spirit of God, which sheds it into our hearts.
-Rom. v.
+4. The Spirit of God, which knows the deep things of God and the depths of our hearts, doth reveal this mutual interest betwixt God and those that are his, it being a principal work of the Spirit to seal this unto the soul, by discovering such a clear and particular light in the use of means, as swayeth the soul to yield up itself wholly to God.
+When we truly trust, we may say with St Paul, 'I know whom I have trusted,' 2 Tim. i.
+12; he knew both that he trusted, and whom he trusted.
+The Spirit of God, that reveals God to be ours, and stirs up faith in him, both reveals this trust to our souls, and the interest we have in God thereby.
+'The Lord is my portion, saith my soul,' Lam. iii.
+24; but God said so to it first.
+If instinct of nature teaches dams to know their young ones, and their young ones them, in the midst of those that are alike, shall not the Spirit of God much more teach the soul to know its own father?
+As none knows what is in man, but the spirit of man, so none knows what love God bears to those that are his, but the Spirit of God in his.
+All the light in the world cannot discover the sun unto us, only it discovers itself by its own beams.
+So all the angels and saints in heaven cannot discover to our souls the love that is in the breast of God towards us, but only the Spirit of God, which 'sheds it into our hearts,' Rom. v.
 5. The Spirit only teaches this language, My God.
-It is infused only into sanctified hearts; and therefore ofttimes mean men enjoy it, when great, wise, and learned persons are strangers to it.
-Matt. xi.
+It is infused only into sanctified hearts; and, therefore, ofttimes mean men enjoy it, when great, wise, and learned persons are strangers to it, Mat. xi.
 25.

-5. The Spirit when it witnesseth this to us is called the Spirit of adoption, and hath always accompanying of it a spirit of supplication, whereby with a familiar, yet reverend boldness, we lay open our hearts to God as a dear father; all others are strangers to this heavenly intercourse.
-In straits they run to their friends and carnal shifts, whereas an heir of heaven runs to his father, and tells him of all.
+5. The Spirit when it witnesseth this to us is called 'the Spirit of adoption,' Rom. viii.
+15, and hath always accompanying of it a spirit of supplication, whereby with a familiar, yet reverend boldness, we lay open our hearts to God as a dear father.
+All others are strangers to this heavenly intercourse.
+In straits they run to their friends and carnal shifts, whereas an heir of heaven runs to his Father, and tells him of all.

-6. Those that are God's, are known to be his by special love-tokens that he bestows upon them.
-As 1.
+6. Those that are God's, are known to be his by special love-tokens that he bestows upon them, as, gifts, in humility and love, to the glory of the giver.

+(1.)
 The special graces of his Spirit.
 Princes' children are known by their costly jewels, and rich ornaments.
-It is not common gifts, and glorious parts that set a character upon us to be God's, but grace to use those gifts, in humility and love, to the glory of the giver.
+It is not common gifts, and glorious parts that set a character upon us to be God's, but grace to use those